 — Matt T (@atcbmatt) May 8, 2019

-Chances are, you’re only going to live in your student housing for a couple of years, so why spend on brand-new furniture?
+You’re only going to live in your student accommodation for a couple of years, so why splurge on brand-new furniture?

-Make use of websites such as Freecycle or Craig’s List (depending where you study), or join Facebook groups where you can either buy used furniture or request stuff that people are giving away for free.
+Make use of websites such as Freecycle or Craig’s List (depending on where you’re currently studying), or join Facebook groups where you can either buy used furniture or request stuff that people are giving away for free.

-You can also reach out to international student associations who can connect you to students who are graduating soon and are keen to get rid of their furniture.
+You can also reach out to international student associations that can connect you to students who are graduating soon and are keen to get rid of their furniture.

-In the summertime, many people hold yard/garage sales too, where you can find some hidden gems for next to nothing!
+In the summertime, many people hold yard or garage sales too, where you can find some hidden gems for next to nothing!

 Commute to class

-Typically, the closer your accommodation is to campus, the more expensive it will be.
-If you don’t need to live walking distance from your university, you can always choose a different neighbourhood where renting is cheaper.
+Typically, the closer your student accommodation is to campus, the more expensive it will be.
+If you don’t need to live within walking distance from your university, you can always choose a different neighbourhood where rent is cheaper.

 Split the rent with others